-Classic and timeless design is not just for decorating with neutrals.
+Timeless design is not just for decorating with neutrals.
 It’s about creating styled and colourful interiors – that coordinate with your existing finishes.
-Here are some of my best design tips for creating a classic and timeless home you’ll love forever.
+Here are some of my best design tips for creating a timeless home you’ll love forever.

 What makes design classic and timeless?

 Here’s what it isn’t.
-Classic and timeless design is not about not about Classicism, or about sticking with neutrals and safe decorating.
+Timeless design is not about not about Classicism, or about sticking with neutrals and safe decorating.
 For me it’s quite the opposite.
-Classic and timeless design is about simply adding colour to your decorating.
+Timeless design is about simply adding colour to your decorating.

 As I announced recently, we have opened up the smaller paint packages that were sold out for the better part of the summer.
-We have hired two new talented designers, and during their training on how to assemble a presentation of Maria Killam eDesign advice, we talked a lot about my ‘classic and timeless’ design aesthetic.
+We have hired two new talented designers, and during their training on how to assemble a presentation of Maria Killam eDesign advice, we talked a lot about my ‘timeless’ design aesthetic.

 And it made me realize something.